Lazzaretto Nuovo is one of the plague islands in Venice

 Writing on the wall in the Tezon grande

 The island of Lazzaretto Nuovo had an important role in protecting Venice from the black plague.
-The Venetian health authorities checked all merchant ships and travellers on arrival to the city.
-If they perceived any risk of infectious deceases, everybody and everything were placed in quarantine on the Lazzaretto Nuovo.
+The Venetian health authorities checked all merchant ships and travellers on arrival in the city.
+If they perceived any risk of infectious deceases, everybody and everything was placed in quarantine on the Lazzaretto Nuovo.

 Many of these people left something behind.
 Some, for example, a broken plate or cup.
 A few made a sign, a drawing or a writing on the walls.
 Others never left, their bones still resting in the graveyard.